Vacancy-assisted superfluid drag: Matrix product states

 For these calculations we consider an infinite cylinder geometry, taking cylinders of circumference $C=3,4,5$.
 The sites of this lattice are then arranged in one dimensional line \cite{liang1994}.
 Thus our ansatz is a uniform matrix product state with a unit cell of $C$ sites.
 We use the VUMPS algorithm \cite{VUMPS} to minimize the energy at fixed bond dimension $\chi$, corresponding to the largest size of the matrices in the ansatz.
 As $\chi$ is made larger the ansatz becomes more expressive.
 We should recover the exact result in the limit $\chi\to\infty$.

 We first perform the minimization with $\vec k =\vec q=0$.
 We then repeat the calculation for a series of small $\vec k$ and $\vec q$, which are oriented along the long axis of the cylinder{ , taken to be the x-axis}.} For sufficiently small twists, we converge to the lowest-energy translationally-invariant ground state, from which we extract $\rho_\pm$ via Eq.~(\ref{eq:twistenergy}).
-We previously used { the same procedure} to determine the superfluid density of the 1D single-component Bose-Hubbard model~\cite{kiely2022}. { As in that work, here it is essential to not constrain the total density or magnetization using conserved quantum numbers~\cite{kiely2022b} -- one may readily show that the energy of $\tilde H(\vec k,\vec q)$ with respect to a spin and density-conserving iMPS is independent of $\vec k$ and $\vec q$.} { We perform {\em finite entanglement scaling}, repeating our calculations for a sequence of $\chi$ and extrapolating to $\chi=\infty$.
-For $C=3$ we used $\chi\leq120$, for $C=4$ we used $\chi\leq140$ and for $C=5$ we used $\chi\leq160$.}
+We previously used { the same procedure} to determine the superfluid density of the 1D single-component Bose-Hubbard model~\cite{kiely2022}. { As in that work, here it is essential to not constrain the total density or magnetization using conserved quantum numbers~\cite{kiely2022b} -- one may readily show that the energy of $\tilde H(\vec k,\vec q)$ with respect to a spin and density-conserving iMPS is independent of $\vec k$ and $\vec q$.} { { We repeat our calculations for a sequence of $\chi$ and extrapolate to $\chi=\infty$, a procedure referred to as finite entanglement scaling \cite{kiely2022,pollmann2009}. } For $C=3$ we used $\chi\leq120$, for $C=4$ we used $\chi\leq140$ and for $C=5$ we used $\chi\leq160$.}